-- 1. The Commission may submit proposals to the Council for the negotiation of agreements with one or more third countries regarding the means of exercising supervision over \boxtimes the following \bigotimes :

-- (b) ∑ Community reinsurance undertakings which have their head offices in the Community and conduct reinsurance business in the territory of a third country.
+- 1. The Commission may submit proposals to the Council for the negotiation of agreements with one or more third countries regarding the means of exercising supervision over ⋈ the following ⋈: - (a) Expression third country I reinsurance undertakings which have their head offices situated in a third country, and conduct reinsurance business in the Community; - (b) Sommunity reinsurance undertakings which have their head offices in the Community and conduct reinsurance business in the territory of a third country.

-- 2. The agreements referred to in paragraph 1 shall in particular seek to ensure± under conditions of equivalence of prudential regulation, effective market access for reinsurance undertakings in the territory of each contracting party and provide for mutual recognition of supervisory rules and practices on reinsurance.
-They shall also seek to ensure that ⊠ the following ≪ : - 3.
+- 2. The agreements referred to in paragraph 1 shall in particular seek to ensure under conditions of equivalence of prudential regulation, effective market access for reinsurance undertakings in the territory of each contracting party and provide for mutual recognition of supervisory rules and practices on reinsurance.
+They shall also seek to ensure that ⋈ the following ⋈: - (a) 🖾 that 🖾 the competent 🖾 supervisory 🖾 authorities of the Member States are able to obtain the information necessary for the supervision of reinsurance undertakings which have their head offices situated in the Community and conduct business in the territory of third countries concerned; - (b) \boxtimes that \boxtimes the empetent \boxtimes supervisory \boxtimes authorities of third countries are able to obtain the information necessary for the supervision of reinsurance undertakings which have their head offices situated within their territories and conduct business in the Community. - 3.
 Without prejudice to Article 300(1) and (2) of the Treaty, the Commission shall with the assistance of the European Insurance and Occupational Pensions Committee examine the outcome of the negotiations referred to in paragraph 1 of this Article and the resulting situation.